Sanusihassan/c-flex-sys/readme.md

 `.text-nowrap` class suppresses line break (text wrapping).

-`.system-font` class makes an elements font to be like the devices system font.
+`.system-font` class makes an elements font to be the available font on the devices.

 #### Positioning Classes
 positioning classes specifies how element is positioned.